About (Bishop) Rev. Dr. Teresa Jefferson-Snorton

 including the Commission on the Concerns of Women in Ministry and immediate

 past President of the Chaplains Commission.
+She is the current Ecumenical Officer and Endorser for the CME Church.
 She has been a delegate to six CME

 General Conferences, is a former National Youth Conference officer, and a